launchdarkly/js-client-sdk/packages/ldclient-react/README.md

-# LaunchDarkly SDK for Browser JavaScript - React Interface
+# LaunchDarkly SDK for Browser JavaScript - React Wrapper

 ## Introduction

-This is the official LaunchDarkly React SDK.
-It builds upon the [main LaunchDarkly JavaScript SDK](../ldclient-js/README.md), supporting all of the same functionality, but using React's Context API to provide additional conveniences:
+This is an optional React wrapper for the LaunchDarkly SDK for browser JavaScript SDK.
+It builds upon the [JavaScript SDK](../ldclient-js/README.md), supporting all of the same functionality, but using React's Context API to provide additional conveniences:

 * Easy initialization and usage with React.
 * Feature flags as camelCased props.